ncatlab/nlab-content/pages/2/2/0/5/5022/content.md

-(More to go here ... frames fo multimodal languages, and ones with unary and more general relations.)
+(More to go here ... frames with unary and more general relations.)

 ## Models in Modal Logics ##